slatedb/slatedb/rfcs/0004-checkpoints.md

 - It will purge any in-memory tables with content from WAL SSTs lower than the new `wal_id_last_compacted`.

 #### Garbage Collector

+The GC task will be modified to handle soft deletes and manage checkpoints/clones.
+The GC tasks's algorithm will now look like the following:
+1. Read the current manifest.
+If no manifest is found, exit.
+2. If `destroyed_at_s` is set, and the current time is after `destroyed_at_s` + `db_delete_grace`, and there are no active checkpoints, then:
+    1. If the db is a clone, update the source db's manifest by deleting the checkpoint.
+    2. Delete all object's under the db's path.
+    3. Exit.
+3. Garbage collect expired checkpoints
+    1. Find any checkpoints that have expired and remove them
+    2. Write the new manifest version with checkpoints deleted.
+If CAS fails, go back to 1 to reload checkpoints that may be refreshed or added.
+4. Delete garbage manifests.
+This includes any manifest that is older than `min_age` and is not referenced by a checkpoint.
+5. Read all manifests referenced by a checkpoint.
+Call this set M
+6. Clean up WAL SSTs.
+    1. Let C be the lowest id of all `wal_id_last_compacted` in M.
+    2. Delete all WAL SSTs with id lower than C and age older than `min_age`
+7. Clean up SSTs.
+    1. Let S be the set of all SSTs from all manifests in M.
+    2. Delete all SSTs not in M with age older than `min_age`
+8. Detach the clone if possible.
+    1. If the DB instance is a clone, and it's manifest and contained checkpoints no longer references any SSTs from its `source_checkpoint` (we can tell this if all SSTs are under the current db's path), then detach it:
+        1. Update the source db's manifest by removing the checkpoint.
+        2. Update the db's manifest by removing the `source_checkpoint` field.

+Observe that users can now configure a single GC process that can manage GC for multiple databases that use soft deletes.
+Whenever a new database is created, the user needs to spawn a new GC task for that database.
+When the GC task completes deleting a database, then the task exits.
+For now, it's left up to the user to spawn GC tasks for databases that they have created.